If I have already joined SHARE. Can I now provide consent for the study of my spare blood ?

-Blood samples that are collected will be looked after by special facilities within the NHS called human tissue biorepositories.
+Blood samples that are collected by the SHARE Biobank will be looked after by special facilities within the Universities and NHS.
+All samples will be registered with the Scottish tissue biorepositories.
 There are four of these in Scotland and they all have been independently accredited to ensure that they follow best practice and relevant laws around the collection, storage and use of human tissue samples.
-They make sure that the blood samples are coded (de-identified), stored carefully and safely, and that they are only given to researchers for ethically approved research studies.
-More information about these biorepositories is at: https://www.nhsresearchscotland.org.uk/research-in-scotland/facilities/biorepositories-and-tissue-services
+SHARE biobank make sure that the blood samples are coded (de-identified), stored carefully and safely, and that they are only given to researchers for approved research studies.
+Approval is given by a panel of scientists and doctors who ensure all projects are valid, well planned and of medical value.

 Who can take part in this part of the register?